So, you’re thinking about shaving your head. It can seem like a pretty big decision for some – after all, it is a pretty drastic change.

 Types of Razors for Shaving Your Head Bald

-There are many different types of razors out there, and everyone has a different opinion on which is the best for shaving and maintaining a bald head.
+There are many different types of razors out there, and everyone has a different opinion on which is the best for shaving your head and maintaining it bald.

 There is no real answer – you just need to find the one that is best for you.
 To help you get started, we’ve laid out all the different razor types and listed the pros and cons of each.

 Yes, they do make electric razors specifically for your head.
-These razors are especially great for beginners because they are quick and easy to use and often come with protective features that can reduce cuts and scrapes.
+These razors are especially great for beginners because they are quick and easy to use and often come with protective features that can reduce razor burn, cuts and scrapes.
 Gillette Fusion razor is a proof of that.

 There are many different types of electric razors out there, like a rotary shaver, and a foil shaver, but the best ones for shaving your head are ones with multiple rotary blades.

 - Protected blades reduce cuts and nicks while you learn the technique

 - Rechargeable batteries are budget and environmentally friendly